 Drawing upon Butler, social researcher Amie Hough writes that the social force to conform and act out socially acceptable identities is ingrained into the individuals' psyches from childhood, and the underlying pressure behind conformity originates from the internal drive to belong, avoid harm, and gain personal safety.
-14 Peter's submersion into conformity is, therefore, the result of "socialization into the heterosexual matrix and compulsory heterosexuality" high has created a melancholy in him, too.
+Peter's submersion into conformity is, therefore, the result of "socialization into the heterosexual matrix and compulsory heterosexuality", which has created a melancholy in him, too.
 Under constraint, individuals perform an acceptable gender which brings them the most rewards and the least amount of pain.
-16

 In The Poet of Loss, Stenz asserts that Peter and Jerry represent extremes in the social spectrum to show "the self-destructiveness and cruelty implicit in an education for conformity."
 As much as Jerry is miserable due to violating the norms of the society, Peter is pathetic in his devotion to norms and to socially-defined masculine gender role.
 Therefore, he cannot see his wasted life and obsessive attachments unless he is awakened by Jerry's suicide-murder.
 In "Dependency, subordination, and recognition" (2006), Allen clarifies that according to Butler, individuals tend to form attachments even if they are painful or subordinating because there exists a very strong need for attachment in human beings.
-This willingness to attach is exploited by the "processes of social regulation, such as the processes that regulate the production and reproduction of normative masculinity and femininity" as they cultivate an attachment to subordinating identities and gender norms.18 passionate attachment to those by whom the subject is subordinated, no subject would be formed.
-19 Therefore, for the subject to continue to live, there must be a certain attachment to the norms that regulate the stages of self-identification so that the subject is allowed access to the social life and can continue to live.
+This willingness to attach is exploited by the "processes of social regulation, such as the processes that regulate the production and reproduction of normative masculinity and femininity" as they cultivate an attachment to subordinating identities and gender norms.

+Butler (1997) clarifies that "no subject emerges without a passionate attachment to those on whom she or he is fundamentally dependent (even if that passion is 'negative' in the psychoanalytic sense)," and without a passionate attachment to those by whom the subject is subordinated, no subject would be formed.
+Therefore, for the subject to continue to live, there must be a certain attachment to the norms that regulate the stages of selfidentification so that the subject is allowed access to the social life and can continue to live.
 No subjectivity is detached from any regulation since there has always been attachment in the constitution of any self to the rules that precede the subject.
 Thus, "the power of the social affections is suffered and desired at the same time."
-20 Peter has conformed to the rules and regulations to gain permission to live, this is why he has married, has children, and advises Jerry to get married and have a family.
+Peter has conformed to the rules and regulations to gain permission to live, this is why he has married, has children, and advises Jerry to get married and have a family.
 He has, in fact, never gone out of his way.
 On the other hand, Jerry is the one who has violated the ideological norms and social regulations through his life style and more importantly, through his homosexuality.
 This is why he has become a solitary outsider who is deprived of his right to continue to live.